OkunaOrg/openbook-org-old-www/README.md

 ## What is this?

-This is the code for [www.open-book.org](https://www.open-book.org).
+This is the code for the old [www.open-book.org](https://www.open-book.org).

+The code for the new one is [here](https://github.com/OpenbookOrg/openbook-org-www).

 ## Table of contents